List of Monsters, Inc. characters: Thaddeus Bile

-Thaddeus Bile (voiced by Jeff Pidgeon in the film, Christopher Swindle in Monsters at Work) is a trainee Scarer who is also called "Phlegm".
+Thaddeus Bile (voiced by Jeff Pidgeon in the film and Christopher Swindle in Monsters at Work) is a trainee Scarer who is also called "Phlegm".
 He is a dinosaur-like monster, with a coloration on each of his arms and hands, spikes on the back of his head, and a spiky tail club.
 He was seen at the beginning of the movie botching his training by leaving the door open as well as being scared by the simulation child (voiced by Lisa Raggio) causing him to slip on a soccer ball and fall on some jacks.
 By the time the factory begins transition to laugh power, he begins working on Scare Floor F where he has successfully made children laugh by slipping on a soccer ball and falling on some jacks, while additionally incorporating a skateboard into his routine.

 Ms. Flint

 Ms. Flint (voiced by Bonnie Hunt) is a female employee at Monsters, Inc. that manages the simulation tests that monsters must pass in order to become scarers.
 Ms. Flint is a tall monster with fins attached to her eyes, has long, sharp claws, wears a black jacket and a long, snake-like tail.
 In Monsters at Work, it is revealed that she has a daughter named Thalia (voiced by Hadley Gannaway).